eliastafesse/Irritable-Bowel-Syndrome-in-Ethiopian-Medical-Students/IBS_Analysis_Package/README.md

 This repository contains the R Markdown workflow and accompanying resources for the study:
-**"Prevalence and Predictors of Irritable Bowel Syndrome Among Ethiopian Medical Students."** by https://www.linkedin.com/in/elias-t-yeshitila-95a42b16a?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3B9KfIdTCKSKi%2FSp72DX4WxQ%3D%3D is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1)
+**"Prevalence and Predictors of Irritable Bowel Syndrome Among Ethiopian Medical Students."** by Elias Yeshitila, MD, MPhil, is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1)

 ## Contents
 - `IBS_analysis.Rmd`: Full analysis pipeline